Marlin-Na/cs6220-dl-tuning/README.md

 `raw_data` folder contains eight different datasets with varying volume and resolution.

-`run_all.sh` will train the network model with the four training datasets and test them with the corresponding test datasets.
+`run_all.sh` will retrain the Inception V3 model with the four training datasets and test them with the corresponding test datasets.
 It will create the following folders which contains both the model and the log.